-Gas Regulation
+Gas Regulation 2017

-In 30 jurisdictions worldwide

 Contributing editors

 David Tennant and Torquil Law

-Gas Regulation 2015

-Contributing editors

-David Tennant and Torquil Law

 Dentons UKMEA LLP

 Publisher Gideon Roberton gideon.roberton@lbresearch.com

 Subscriptions Sophie Pallier subscriptions@gettingthedealthrough.com

-Business development managers Alan Lee alan.lee@lbresearch.com
+Senior business development managers Alan Lee alan.lee@gettingthedealthrough.com

-Adam Sargent adam.sargent@lbresearch.com
+Adam Sargent adam.sargent@gettingthedealthrough.com

-Dan White dan.white@lbresearch.com
+Dan White dan.white@gettingthedealthrough.com

-Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910 © Law Business Research Ltd 2015 No photocopying: copyright licences do not apply.
-First published 2003 Thirteenth edition ISSN 1740-7826 The information provided in this publication is general and may not apply in a specific situation.
+Published by Law Business Research Ltd 87 Lancaster Road London, W11 1QQ, UK Tel: +44 20 3708 4199 Fax: +44 20 7229 6910

+© Law Business Research Ltd 2017 No photocopying without a CLA licence.
+First published 2003 Fifteenth edition ISSN 1740-7826 The information provided in this publication is general and may not apply in a specific situation.
 Legal advice should always be sought before taking any legal action based on the information provided.
 This information is not intended to create, nor does receipt of it constitute, a lawyer-client relationship.
 The publishers and authors accept no responsibility for any acts or omissions contained herein.
-Although the information provided is accurate as of March 2015, be advised that this is a developing area.
+The information provided was verified between February and March 2017.
+Be advised that this is a developing area.

 Printed and distributed by Encompass Print Solutions Tel: 0844 2480 112